Mathematical and physical meaning of the crossings of energy levels in ${\cal PT}-$symmetric systems: Ad hoc physical Hilbert spaces

 From the secular equation one immediately deduces the double degeneracy $E \to 0$ of one of the pairs of the eigenenergies in the limit of ${\beta}^{2}\to 1$.
 Under this constraint the complete quadruple degeneracy $E_{\pm,\pm} \to 0$ takes place in the second limit of ${\alpha}^{2}\to 1$.
-In the vicinities of these extremes the exhaustive analysis of the character of the spectrum may start from its exact knowledge,
+Still, the exact knowledge of the energies